-The Master of Science/Dietetic Internship program allows students to complete the Master of Science in Clinical Nutrition and Dietetic Internship simultaneously.
-The Master of Science in Clinical Nutrition is a thesis-based degree.
+The Master of Science/Dietetic Internship program allows students to complete the Master of Science in Human Nutrition and Dietetic Internship simultaneously.
+The Master of Science in Human Nutrition is a thesis-based degree.

 The goal of the MS/DI program is to train dietetic professionals in the methods, implementation and interpretation of nutrition science, and to apply and advance the field of nutrition through research, clinical, management or community areas of practice.

 Dietetic Internship courses and supervised practice rotations are completed during the first year while the master's coursework is completed throughout the two year program.
 The internship portion of the program provides students with the supervised practice experience needed to fulfill the competencies for dietitians established by the Accreditation Council for Education in Nutrition (ACEND).
 The internship portion of the program includes 1,235 hours of supervised practice in rotations sites in Portland, Oregon and the surrounding area.
 The supervised practice component of the program consists of approximately 32 hours of supervised practice experiences (Tuesday through Friday) and 4-7 hours of didactic instructions on Mondays.
 The program provides a concentration area in Community Outreach.

 The MS/DI program may be completed in eight to nine quarters depending on the thesis project.
 Some students complete the program in nine to ten quarters.
 The MS/DI students complete a majority of their supervised practice rotations at the VA Portland Health Care System and at OHSU Hospital & Clinics on the main OHSU campus.